 International and U.S. Internet Gaming Laws

-Online gambling has become a billion dollar a year industry.
-Considering that internet gaming hardly existed ten years ago, those are staggering numbers.
+Online gambling has become a 50 billion dollar a year industry in 2017.
+Considering that internet gaming hardly existed just 20 years ago, those are staggering numbers.
 There are several major types of online gambling, including online poker, online casinos, sports betting and bingo.

 Online poker rooms have become a huge windfall for online gaming websites.
 People have watched the antics of professional and amateur gamblers on the ESPN broadcasts of the World Series of Poker, as well as poker shows on Travel Channel, FoxSports, NBC and the Bravo Channel.

 Players watching at home naturally want the thrill of a legal high stakes poker game, but might not have access to a local casino.
 The internet poker room is the perfect destination for such players.

 Online poker websites offer games based on Texas Hold Em, Omaha, Seven Card Stud and all the other favorite poker variants.
 Online poker software is meant to simulate the feel of a 9-man or 10-man poker table, where players can interact with their opponents while trying to read them.

 Chat features allow a player to put an opponent on tilt through needling or just to congratulate another player on a hand well-played.
 Online poker rooms often have notepads for each player at the table, allowing you to collect thoughts and tendencies of every opponent you face.

 Online casinos simulate the brick and mortar casinos.
 Through the use of the same number generators that have determined slot machine and video poker machine jackpots for the last 20 years or so, you can play online craps, roulette, baccarat, blackjack, slots or video poker.

 Some games simulate the live experience better than others.
 Whatever your favorite casino game, though, you'll be able to find a home version of the game at an online casino.